Welcome to the Gardening Group!

 MEMBERS’ OPEN GARDENS

-Now the weather has started to improve we would like members to think about sharing their garden and knowledge with others by having an open garden.
+We would like members to think about sharing their garden and knowledge with others by having an open garden.
 All sizes of garden, big and small, manicured and informal are all a pleasure to see.
 As it’s always weather dependent and everybody’s garden blossoms at a different time we thought the best way to do this is by invitation through the Gardening Group Whatsapp.
 Everyone is welcome to join in even if you don’t want to open your garden.

 Christmas Wreath Making